 Your resume should be one to two pages long.
 If you do need to have a two-page resume, make sure the most important facts are on the front page so that you grab the reader’s attention.
 Many hiring managers stop reading after a few seconds, and probably won’t make it to the second page.
 You need to impress immediately.

 Make your resume easy to read by using white space.
+You can see some resume examples here.
 You don’t want to cram too much text onto one page.
 If your resume looks a little heavy on text consider using that second page, or better yet, remove some of the nonessential information like unrelated jobs and hobbies.
 You don’t need to include everything on your resume.
 If you’ve had a long career with a lot of success, only include the most relevant information that shows you in your best light.

 Have someone look over your resume.
 Not only can fresh eyes proofread it for spelling and grammatical errors, but they can also offer an opinion of the overall look of your resume.
 It might even be worth to pay a resume professional for tips on making improvements, or working with a career coach.